profpius/customer-churn-analysis/README.md

 ## A Note on Where I Am

-This is my first GitHub project and I'm still building.
-There's a lot more I want to add to projects like this — modelling, feature importance, maybe a dashboard.
-But I believe in documenting what I learn as I go, not waiting until everything is perfect.
+This is my first GitHub project and I am still building.
+There is a lot more I want to add to projects like this, including modelling, feature importance, and possibly a dashboard.
+I believe in documenting what I learn as I go rather than waiting until everything is polished.

-If you have feedback or just want to connect, find me on [LinkedIn](https://linkedin.com/in/victor-pius-4061a9332).
+If you have feedback or want to connect, find me on [LinkedIn](https://linkedin.com/in/victor-pius-4061a9332).